 Why are tuition costs for this program higher than Kentucky Wesleyan’s regular tuition?

 Tuition costs for this program are fixed, meaning students who are accepted into this program will incur no raises in their tuition costs over the 3 yrs.
-Also, costs for this program factor in winter term and summer tuition.
+Also, costs for this program factor in summer tuition.